iobeam/iobeam-spark-scala-maven-archetype/README.md

 ```

 ## Writing your app
-The first files to modify are the main analysis class and the corresponding unit tests.
+The first files to modify are the main analysis class and if you choose to use it,
+the class containing the corresponding unit tests.
+Modify the pom.xml to activate tests.
 ```
-src/main/scala/com/mycompany/Spark/streams/StreamProcessor.scala
-src/test/scala/com/mycompany/Spark/streams/StreamProcessorTest.scala
+src/main/scala/com/mycompany/apps/MyApp.scala
+src/test/scala/com/mycompany/apps/AppsTest.scala
 ```

 ### Analysis code
-The analysis of the streaming data is defined in ```StreamProcessor.scala```.
+The analysis of the streaming data is defined in ```MyApp.scala```.
 The main
-function is the `processStream` method, which you will need to override.
+function is the `main` method, which you will need to override.

-The example code provided simply adds 1 to all values coming through the stream processing,
+The example app AddOne provided simply adds 1 to all values coming through the stream processing,
 creating a new output stream.
-(For more complex examples, see the [iobeam examples repo](https://github.com/iobeam/iobeam-spark-scala-examples).)

 ```
-@SparkRun("MyApp")
+@SparkRun("AddOne")
-object StreamProcessor extends SparkApp {
+object AddOne extends SparkApp {
     /**
       * Simple example of processing function.
 Adds 1 to the field "value" and writes it to
       * the value-new series.